mwbowers/mwbowers.github.io/examples/sunfarm/enhance-replace-data-with-chart.md

   c) Using the new chart object, push axis, data series and any other chart objects describing the chart and/or the data in the series.

-The `~\SunFarmSite\Areas\SunFarmViews\Pages\CUSTDSPF.cshtml` Razor Page, defines several Displayfile records, among them, one for `SALESREC` Model record.
-The migration was using the following fields defined in that record, namely: `SALESREC.SCPGM`, `SALESREC.SFCUSTNO`, `SALESREC.SFNAME`, `SALESREC.SFSALES` and `SALESREC.SFRETURNS`.
+The `~\SunFarmSite\Areas\SunFarmViews\Pages\CUSTDSPF.cshtml` Razor Page, defines several Displayfile records, among them, one for the `SALESREC` Model record.
+The migration uses the following fields defined in that record, namely: `SALESREC.SCPGM`, `SALESREC.SFCUSTNO`, `SALESREC.SFNAME`, `SALESREC.SFSALES` and `SALESREC.SFRETURNS`.

 The fields that have the Total Sales and Total Returns values are `SALESREC.SFSALES` and `SALESREC.SFRETURNS`.
-These will be used to Chart instead of just displaying its values (as the Legacy Application did).
+These will be used to Chart instead of just displaying its values (as the Legacy Application does).

 The following is the modified `DdsRecord`.
 Rows `1` to `5` show standard output (very similar to the migration).
 At the bottom of the Display Record, we have added two [\<div\>](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/div) s : a container and the chart itself.